 The School of Education reflects the belief that teaching is more than a career choice; it is both a gift and a mission.
 The Mission of the School of Education of Aquinas College is to provide a broad spectrum of liberal arts, sciences, and professional education courses permeated with faith and enriched by Christian principles and values.
 Students are prepared to be Teachers of the Truth, thus enabling them to bring the message of salvation to bear on ethical, social, political, religious and cultural issues in a variety of public, private and parochial school settings.

+Sister Mary Rachel Capets, O.P., Ph.D. (candidate)

-Sister Mary Anne Zuberbueler, O.P.
-Dean of the School of Education Assistant Professor of Education Ed.D., The University of Memphis M.Ed., Northwestern State University B.A., Christendom College
+Dean of the School of Education

+Assistant Professor of Education

+Ph.D. (candidate), University of Notre Dame, Australia

+M.S.E.L.
+Christian Brothers University